 New Zealand is the ultimate road-trip destination, with easy travelling distances between centres and attractions.
-The only problem to seeing the whole country in one trip is geography.
-New Zealand has two main islands—North Island and the South Island, which are separated by the Cook Strait.
-VroomVroomVroom shares some tips on how you can travel from one island to another.
+If you’re planning on seeing the whole country in one visit, keep in mind that New Zealand has two main islands—North and South—that are separated by the Cook Strait.

-There is no bridge or tunnel between the islands so your options are to fly or take the ferry.
-When planning your itinerary, you'll need to factor in the main regions you want to cover, and the time frame available.
-If you are in a hurry, the best option is by air.
-The cities of Auckland, Wellington, Christchurch and Dunedin are considered the main trunk, and will always be the most affordable way to fly between islands.
-If you have time, travelling on the inter-island ferry is highly recommended.
-It is rated as one of the world's most scenic ferry journeys; it's 92 kilometres, and takes around three hours.
+Because there is no bridge or tunnel between the islands, you’ll either have to catch a flight or take the ferry.
+When planning your itinerary, you'll need to factor in the main regions you want to cover and the time frame available.
+If you’re in a hurry, the best option is to go by air.
+However, if you have time, travelling on the inter-island ferry is highly recommended.
+It’s considered to be one of the world's most scenic ferry journeys, spanning 92 kilometres over three hours.